TrainWeb.org Facebook Page

 Map: AA 6 J 2 Topographic Maps

-PRR built this siding for an industrial park during the 1960s after Koppers, maker of utility and oil industry components, opened here in 1966.
+PRR built this spur for an industrial park during the 1960s after Koppers, maker of utility and oil industry components, opened here in 1966.
+This is the most significant NS-served freight spur that remains along the Penn Line between Baltimore and Washington.

 MARC 10